9 Module 8: Literature In East Asia

 A much different work from the same period, however, is An Account of My Hut (Hojoki), written by a 13th century hermit, Kano no Chomei.
 Celebrating reclusive rural life, the work is something like the 19th century American work Walden, by Henry David Thoreau.
 During this period Zen Buddhism began to have a strong impact on many aspects of Japanese life, especially among the upper-class samurai.

 Kamo no Chomei, author of Account of My Hut (Hojoki).
 Note the zither behind him.
-(Drawing by Kikuchi Yosai [1788–1878], under Public Domain)
+(Drawing by Kikuchi Yosai [1788–1878], believed to be under public domain in the U.S.)

 An article written by John Carrol on the website Japan Forward (May 23, 2020), entitled “The Hojoki: Words of Wisdom for an Hour of Darkness,” discusses the relevance of Kano no Chomei’s book in the COVID-19 era.
-(Photo by John Carrol via Japan Forward)
+(Photo by Saigen Jiro, licensed under CC0 1.0)

 The “tennin” sky deity in the Noh drama The Feathered Cloak.
 This image was taken from a 1940 performance.
-(Photo by 平尾賛之助, under Public Domain)
+(Photo by 平尾賛之助, believed to be under public domain in the U.S.)

 A form of drama called Noh (or No), that had folk origins, embodied many of the teachings of Zen.
 A playwright named Zeami composed over 100 Noh plays, and stressed that actors must demonstrate a cultivation of the oneness between mind and body (“empty mind/heart”) when performing the highly stylized, almost “slow motion” Noh dance steps and movements.
 Noh plays drew on legends and stories from both Japan and China.
 The Noh play called “Feathered Mantle” (Hagaromo in Japanese) is a famous play based on an ancient folk tale common to North Asian cultures.
 It tells of a swan maiden who descends to earth in human form.
 She loses her feathered cloak to a curious fisherman, who demands she dance before allowing her to return to the sky.
 The slow, elegant dance is a high point of the play.